jcurro-afit/lab2template/lab2.md

 ### Dense Data
 In order to show that the ANNs in the 3blue1brown (and most likely the one you made) do not think of the data as humans do we will train one last network.
-This network will be exactly the same as the 3blue1brown network, but we will change the training data.
+This network will be exactly the same architecture as the 3blue1brown network, but we will change the training data.
 We are going to reorder the pixels in every image the **exact same way**.
 For template function see `hellomnist.py`.
 Using the template function you can mix up the pixels in your training and test set in the **exact same order** for each image in each dataset.
 Make a plot showing the very first image in the normal dataset and the mixed up dataset.
-Predict the performance you think the ANN will achieve with this new dataset given what you see.
+Predict the performance you think the 3blue1brown ANN (trained on the mixed up data) will achieve when trained and evaluated on this dataset (the mixed up data).
 Write this in a comment in the python script.

 Now retrain the 3blue1brown network using the mixed up data and print the accuracy.
-Next, compare the performance to the first one you trained (with the normal data) in a comment in the python script.
+Next, compare the performance of this new 3blue1brown ANN (trained on the mixed up data) to the first 3blue1brown ANN (trained with the normal data) in a comment in the python script.

 ## Git
 Remember to submit your code to the git repo and post a link on Canvas.